WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 ``initial_values``
   A specific input format for the initial values.
-This allows to place an arbitrary number of wavepackets on any energy level.
+This allows to place an arbitrary number of wave-packets on any energy level.
   A valid configuration must either have this variable set or both of ``parameters`` and ``coefficients``.
 If all three are given, this takes precedence.